 2. Constellation Globemaster

-The Globemaster is the purest expression of the Constellation’s heritage in the current lineup.
-Omega revived the model in 2015, bringing back the 1950s design with a pie-pan dial, fluted bezel, and C-shaped case, now paired with modern materials and movements.
-It was also the first watch ever to receive METAS Master Chronometer certification, making it a landmark reference in both design and engineering terms.
+The Globemaster is the purest expression of Constellation heritage in the current lineup.
+Omega revived it in 2015 with the 1950s pie-pan dial, fluted bezel, and C-shaped case, paired with modern materials.
+It was also the first watch ever to earn METAS Master Chronometer certification, a landmark in both design and engineering.

 - Case size: 39mm, 41mm